‘Today’ Bumps Tamron Hall For Megyn Kelly, Is Savannah Guthrie Next?

 With Tamron Hall out of the way, and Savannah Guthrie still out on maternity leave, Megyn Kelly might find it easier than she thought to ascend to the number one spot on Today next to Matt Lauer.
 Just yesterday, Tamron Hall left NBC and MSNBC without any notice, even after the network allegedly offered her more money.
 Tamron Hall was said to have been blindsided, learning about the Today schedule shake-up just before going on air Friday.

 On Today, Al Roker announced that Tamron Hall was gone, and not returning to any of her shows on NBC or MSNBC, says the Inquisitr.
 No mention was made of Megyn Kelly being added to the Today family, but Roker wished her well, and read a statement from Hall that said she had enjoyed her time at Today.
-But rumors off set confirmed that after finding out that she was being bumped from the nine o’clock hour for Megyn Kelly, Hall decided that that was the last straw, and announced that she was leaving, even before her contract expired next month.
+But rumors off-set confirmed that after finding out that she was being bumped from the nine o’clock hour for Megyn Kelly, Hall decided that that was the last straw, and announced that she was leaving, even before her contract expired next month.

 Report: Megyn Kelly expected to join "Today" with Matt Lauer, unseating Savannah Guthrie https://t.co/Z7q4ylx8P4 pic.twitter.com/kwwPKzZXKa